ChuanMeng/QPP4CS/README.md

 ```
 The output files of NQAQPP would be saved in the path `./output/post-retrieval/`.
 The output file would include ```qid \t predicted performance``` per line.

+When estimating the retrieval quality of ConvDR, we consider three types of inputs to a QPP method to help the QPP method understand the current query, namely T5-based, QuReTeC-based and human-written query rewrites.
 Use the following commands to run NQAQPP to estimate the retrieval quality of ConvDR on the test set of OR-QuAC:
 ```bash
 python -u ./supervisedQPP/NQAQPP/main.py \